jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 There are two classes of learning goals we can have.

 1. **Performance goals**, in which individuals are concerned with how well they perform at a task.
-This may be to gain favourable judgement of their competence.
+Individuals may set these goals to gain favourable judgement of their competence.
 2. **Learning goals**, in which individuals are concerned with increasing their competence.

 Dr. Carol Dweck has done research that shows that people with *performance goals* tend to view the amount of effort